Kotlin/dataframe/README.md

     count() into "count"

     // list of flight numbers
-    FlightNumber into "flight numbers"
+    flightNumber into "flight numbers"

     // counts of flights per airline
-    Airline.valueCounts() into "airlines"
+    airline.valueCounts() into "airlines"

-    // max delay across all delays in `delay1` and `delay2` RecentDelays.maxOrNull { delay1 and delay2 } into "major delay"
+    // max delay across all delays in `delay1` and `delay2` recentDelays.maxOrNull { delay1 and delay2 } into "major delay"

     // separate lists of recent delays for `delay1`, `delay2` and `delay3`
-    RecentDelays.implode(dropNulls = true) into "recent delays"
+    recentDelays.implode(dropNulls = true) into "recent delays"

-    // total delay per city of destination pivot { To }.sum { RecentDelays.intCols() } into "total delays to" }
+    // total delay per city of destination pivot { To }.sum { recentDelays.intCols() } into "total delays to" }
 ```